gitayam/matrix-to-discourse/ROADMAP.md

 - [ ] Configuration of Trigger Words.
     - [ ] Allow users to configure trigger words that will trigger the bot to create a post.
     - [ ] Allow users to configure trigger words that will trigger the bot to search for a post.
-- [ ] Configuration of Post Title Generation.
-    - [ ] Allow users to configure the title generation GPT Prompt.
-    - [ ] Allow users to disable GPT title generation.
-    - [ ] Fallback to a default title if GPT fails.
 - [ ] Direct message support
     - [ ] Direct message user with the post link as well
 - [ ] Allow More messages as context for post generation (Working on)